 Find information about completed jobs using the Spark History Server

 Once a job is completed, the information about the job is persisted in the Spark History Server.

-To launch the Spark History Server, from the Overview blade, click Spark history server under Cluster dashboards.
+To launch the Spark History Server, from the Overview page, select Spark history server under Cluster dashboards.

 Alternatively, you can also launch the Spark History Server UI from the Ambari UI.
-To launch the Ambari UI, from the Overview blade, click Ambari home under Cluster dashboards.
-From the Ambari UI, click Spark, click Quick Links, and then click Spark History Server UI.
+To launch the Ambari UI, from the Overview blade, select Ambari home under Cluster dashboards.
+From the Ambari UI, navigate to Spark2 > Quick Links > Spark2 History Server UI.

 You see all the completed applications listed.
-Click an application ID to drill down into an application for more info.
+Select an application ID to drill down into an application for more info.